top of page

 Understanding Preschool Separation Anxiety

-Preschool separation anxiety is a temporary emotional response that many young children experience when faced with being separated from their primary caregivers, typically during the initial days or weeks of starting preschool.
+Preschool separation anxiety is a temporary emotional response that many young children experience when faced with being separated from their primary caregivers, typically during the initial days or weeks of starting preschool and may sometimes occur in phases even after the child has start schooling for a period of time.
 This anxiety is a normal part of a child's development and often reflects healthy attachments formed with their parents or guardians.

 Common Signs of Preschool Separation Anxiety